Services, Timescales and Pricing Information for Immigration, Employment, Debt Recovery, Probate and Residential Conveyancing

 Caroline Gibbs is a consultant solicitor who qualified in 1987.
 Caroline is also a ‘Grade A’ litigator.
 Caroline’s hourly rate ranges between £350 and £400 per hour plus VAT depending on the complexity and urgency of the case.

-Kate is assisted by Sarah Moir, a trainee solicitor who is due to qualify in April 2019.
-Sarah’s hourly rate is £125 plus VAT.
+Kate is assisted by Joseph Choudhury, a trainee solicitor who is due to qualify in January 2021.
+Joseph's hourly rate is £125 plus VAT.

 If the matter requires urgent attention, for example over a weekend, then the hourly rates may be towards the higher end of the range.